openobserve/website4/content/blog/posts/launching-zincobserve.md

       1. Compute: How many servers does the user need for search and analysis.
       1. Storage: How much storage is the user using for observability data (logs and traces data can quickly become huge).
 EBS volumes can become very expensive at large scale.
 (Planning for volumes and their lifecycle management is yet another headache.)
 This also puts constraints on the duration of data you can actually store, as the cost of data stored can exceed the perceived value it provides.
    1. Human resources: Generally relates to two kind of roles:
-      1. DevOps / administration employees who need to spend time setting up and making sure that the system is up and running.
+      1. DevOps/SRE/administration employees who need to spend time setting up and making sure that the system is up and running.
       1. Developers who are being told that they need to decide on how much observability data they can push and keep them manageable by keeping a tight watch on what they are logging.
 It is also the time spent to learn the vagaries of the platform like index mapping, query syntax, cardinality, etc. together with admins.
    1. For most SaaS platforms, the pricing is based on the amount of data that you throw at it.
 1. Learning curve: As much as I enjoy learning things, I hate learning different ways of doing the same thing for different tools.
 I also dislike learning things that can possibly be avoided.
 All the logging engines seem to bring their own query language for advanced querying.